 - Bond Gun Barrel: Parodied so many times that it became a stock parody, but still being played straight by the James Bond franchise, either on movies or video games, because people have come to expect it and would complain if it weren't included.

 - Broken Heel: Along with its countless variations.

-- Chainmail Bikini: By now, everyone who's not too busy drooling groans.
+- Chainmail Bikini: By now, everyone who's not too busy drooling is either groaning or laughing.
 It's mercilessly parodied again and again for about twenty years... but it still goes on.
 There's certainly no denying that it is very sexy, and always will be (at least for certain people).

-- Cheat Code: Thanks to DLC and online multiplayer, cheat codes are effectively dead for consoles and Trainers are now monopolized by Cheat Happens, a subscription site for trainers.
+- Cheat Code: Thanks to DLC and online multiplayer, cheat codes are effectively dead for consoles.

 - Courtly Love: Undead for about five hundred years now.
 Famous subversions appear as far back as Romeo and Juliet and The Canterbury Tales.